nylander/Parse_MrBayes_Ancestral_States/README.md

         Quit;
     End;

-## Parse the output from MrBayes
+### Step 2.
+Parse the output from MrBayes

-Run the script with the `.pstat` file as input.
-The resulting sequence is written to standard out, while the details about state probabilities is printed on standard
+Run the `parsemb.pl` script with the `.pstat` file as input.
+The resulting sequence is written to standard out, while the details about state probabilities is printed on standard error:
-error:

     $ ./parsemb.pl data/mix.nex.pstat
     # MyConstraint